 1. Coffee Derived By-Products

-According to a report by in-cosmetics, the use of new materials obtained from coffee by-products and its upcycling has especially been trending in 2023.
+According to a report by In-Cosmetics, new materials obtained from coffee by-products and their upcycling have been especially popular in 2023.

-Coffee by-products possess various bioactive compounds like chlorogenic acids, caffeine, etc., and other chemical characteristics that can serve as active ingredients in cosmetic formulations.
+Coffee by-products contain various bioactive compounds, such as chlorogenic acids and caffeine, as well as other chemical constituents that can serve as active ingredients in cosmetic formulations.
 Coffee silverskin and spent coffee grounds are high-volume by-products of the coffee industry formulations.
-Converting by-products into products of higher quality or value, an upcycling approach, represents the closing of the circle of a design aimed to increase the product’s overall sustainability in a circular economy model.
+Converting by-products into products of higher quality or value, an upcycling approach, represents the closing of the circle of a design aimed at increasing the product’s overall sustainability in a circular economy model.

 Recent patent applications also hint towards coffee by-products being actively used as functional ingredients in cosmetic products.

 Givaudan, a global fragrance and beauty leader renowned for utilizing upcycled cosmetic ingredients, recently patented WO2022194912A1.
-The patent discloses a sun protection composition (UV filter) incorporating coffee bean extract from recycled coffee grounds.
+The patent discloses a sun-protection composition (UV filter) incorporating coffee bean extract derived from recycled coffee grounds.

-On the market end, many recent developments hint towards the active use of coffee by-products in cosmetics.
-For instance, the European trending coffee startup Kaffee Bueno (a Danish biotechnology company) recently in October 2023 opened the world’s first coffee bio-refinery that provides a source for naturally derived, upcycled active and functional coffee by-products ingredients for skin care, beauty, and personal care.
-The bio-refinery, which has 2.5 million backing from the European Innovation Council, can upcycle 500 tons of coffee grounds yearly.
+On the market side, many recent developments point to the active use of coffee by-products in cosmetics.
+For instance, the European trending coffee startup Kaffee Bueno (a Danish biotechnology company) recently, in October 2023, opened the world’s first coffee biorefinery.
+The biorefinery provides a source for naturally derived, upcycled active and functional coffee by-products ingredients for skin care, beauty, and personal care.
+The biorefinery, which has 2.5 million euros in backing from the European Innovation Council, can upcycle 500 tons of coffee grounds yearly.

 Many of these coffee-based ingredients are efficient alternatives to the traditionally used cosmetic ingredients.
 For example, its flagship product, KAFFOIL-R®, has been scientifically proven to enhance hair shine by 330% while significantly minimizing hair breakage and split ends by -94% in Caucasian and Brazilian hair types.
 These findings establish it as a sustainable alternative to commonly used Argan oil.